thi-ng/umbrella-docs-temp/interceptors.statelesseventbus.dispatch.md

 ## StatelessEventBus.dispatch() method

-Adds given events to event queue to be processed by `processQueue()` later on.
-It's the user's responsibility to call that latter function repeatedly in a timely manner, preferably via `requestAnimationFrame()` or similar.
+Adds given events to event queue to be processed by [StatelessEventBus.processQueue()](./interceptors.statelesseventbus.processqueue.md) later on.

 <b>Signature:</b>